 With this in mind, look at the planting around your swim spa.
 Can you add planters or flowerbeds featuring the same type of plants and flowers to ensure it blends in, but is still front and centre within the space?
 Or can you use hard landscaping such as a pergola to draw the eye to your swim spa?
 Water is a beautiful feature in any garden, and a swim spa is no exception to this.

-Create a feature in your garden with cutting edge swim spas from Hydropool Surrey
+Create a feature in your garden with cutting edge swim spas and groundbreaking landscaping ideas from Hydropool Surrey

-There is much to consider when thinking about landscaping around swim spas, and of course the main consideration is the swim spa itself!
+There is much to consider when thinking about landscaping ideas around outdoor swim spas, and of course the main consideration is the swim spa itself!